 Research Fellow, Faculty of Medicine & Health Sciences

-Georgia has since held an ESRC Impact Acceleration Account Postdoctoral Innovation Fellowship (Department of Sociology, University of Warwick) during which time she has been working with key maternity stakeholders to create impact and engage non-academic audiences with her doctoral research.
+Georgia has held an ESRC Impact Acceleration Account Postdoctoral Innovation Fellowship (Department of Sociology, University of Warwick, 2021-2022) during which time she worked with key maternity stakeholders to create impact and engage non-academic audiences with her doctoral research.

 PGA Teaching and Learning in Higher Education (2022)